jmbegley82/iodine/README.md

 maps (by string) within their respective AnimationSets.
 AnimationSets will be contained within a globally-accessible cache, possibly also within a map by string.
 A Sprite class will be used in place of multiple instances of AnimationSet.

+# Screen
+Screen needs to be implemented before anything else graphical can be completed.
+Screen will be a static object.
+Screen should defer window creation until a function is called; this way Logger will definitely be started beforehand, which will make debug output availability more reliable.
+It is currently done during construction and this needs to be changed.